-As you might imagine, we have been continuously monitoring the situation in China and the surrounding countries very closely.
-We have longtime partners on the ground throughout Asia and are getting updates from them almost on a daily basis.
-We also currently have gap programs operating throughout Asia (with the exception of China) and are receiving reports firsthand from our gap instructors regarding circumstances on the ground.
+As you might imagine, we have been continuously monitoring the ongoing situation very closely.
+We have longtime partners on the ground around the world and are getting updates from them almost on a daily basis.

 ARCC also receives updates from the State Department travel program, the World Health Organization (WHO), the Centers for Disease Control (CDC) as well as dozens of news sources.
 We feel we have a good grasp on the circumstances in the areas in which we operate.